-I am a research assistant at Generative AI Research Lab (GAIR) to explore Generative AI, fortunately working with Prof. Pengfei Liu.
-Before that, I received the M.S. degree in Computer Technology at Institute of Computing Technology (ICT) of Chinese Academy of Sciences (CAS) supervised by Prof. Jiafeng Guo in 2024 and the B.E. degree in computer science and technology from Shanghai Maritime University (SHMTU) in 2021.
+I am a first-year PhD student in Manning College of Information & Computer Sciences, University of Massachusetts Amherst, asvised by Prof. Hamed Zamani and Prof. Wenting Zhao.
+Before that, I was a research assistant at Generative AI Research Lab (GAIR) to explore Generative AI, fortunately working with Prof. Pengfei Liu.
+I received the M.S. degree in Computer Technology at Institute of Computing Technology (ICT) of Chinese Academy of Sciences (CAS) supervised by Prof. Jiafeng Guo in 2024 and the B.E. degree in computer science and technology from Shanghai Maritime University in 2021.

 Research Interests: My primary research interests include natural language processing, large language models, and machine learning.
 Specifically, My current research focuses:I am happy to collaborate and/or answer questions about my research.
 If you are interested in research collaboration or have any inquiries about my experience, please send me an email.